Skip to main content

 References & Resources

 Mathieu, F. (2007).
-Running on empty: compassion fatigue in health professionals.
-Retrieved from http://www.compassionfatigue.org/pages/RunningOnEmpty.pdf
+Running on empty: Compassion fatigue in health professionals. http://www.compassionfatigue.org/pages/RunningOnEmpty.pdf

-National Center of Safe Supportive Learning Environments: Secondary Traumatic Stress and Self-Care Packet (n.d.).
-Retrieved from https://safesupportivelearning.ed.gov/sites/default/files/Building_TSS_Handout_3secondary_trauma.pdf
+National Center of Safe Supportive Learning Environments. (n.d.).
+Secondary traumatic stress and self-care packet. https://safesupportivelearning.ed.gov/sites/default/files/Building_TSS_Handout_3secondary_trauma.pdf

-The National Child Traumatic Stress Network (n.d.).
-Retrieved from https://www.nctsn.org/trauma-informed-care/secondary-traumatic-stress
+The National Child Traumatic Stress Network (n.d.). https://www.nctsn.org/trauma-informed-care/secondary-traumatic-stress